Koblenz to Heidelberg and Aschaffenburg

 Itinerary

-Departure after breakfast.You can view all of our bike and boat tours or look at our featured bike trips, specials, and news.
+The guided tour concludes after breakfast, with time remaining to explore Aschaffenburg independently and leave luggage on board until midday if desired.You can view all of our bike and boat tours or look at our featured bike trips, specials, and news.

 -